akuklev/QIITs-in-Cedille/README.md

 ```
 \x ↦ expr(x)
 ```
 Backslash preceeding variable name should be seen as freshness sigil: it belongs to the variable name and is used exactly once with each variable: at the point where its name appears the first time.
 Freshness sigils are mainly useful in languages with pattern matching, where patterns can contain both placeholders (labeled by fresh variable names) for reading values out and interpopations (labeled by names of constants or variables already in scope) for filling the values in.)
-For single-letter variables we'll be rendering backslashes as underline for better readability.
+For short variables we'll be rendering backslashes as underline for less clutter.
+Application of `f` to `x` is written `f(x)` or `f x`.

 There are data types, like `Int` standing for “integer number” or `Nat` standing for “natural number”, they are used to write down annotated lambda terms like this:
 ```